Barbara’s Story

 Life After Zephyr Valves:

-The procedure went very well and I had no complications.
+The procedure went very well, and I had no complications.
 I had prepared myself by building strength at pulmonary rehab so that I had a better chance of the valves working for me to help increase my lung function.
 Forty-five days after the procedure, my lung function was up to 49%.

 In March 2020, I had an exacerbation and was in the hospital for seven days which sent my lung function plummeting again.
-I had to go back on oxygen 24/7, but I bounced back a lot faster than I would have before my valves.
+I had to go back on oxygen 24/7, but I felt I bounced back a lot faster than I would have before my valves.
 When pulmonary rehab was able to reopen in June, I went back and was able to wean off of oxygen faster than before the valves and my latest test showed that my lung function was back up to 46%.

 It has taken about a year for my treated lobe to fully deflate.
 I can definitely do more, like stairs, taking out the trash, and light housework, and I don’t have to rush to get the oxygen.
 I can go shopping and now I can carry my own groceries into the house.
 I’ve also found that I am tolerating the cold weather much better this winter.
-I’m looking forward to traveling and going out dancing again once COVID-19 restrictions are lifted.
+I’m looking forward to travelling and going out dancing again once Covid-19 restrictions are lifted.

-I am continuing at rehab and I’ve been able to add weight to the machines as well as continue my cardio exercises.
+I am continuing at rehab, and I’ve been able to add weight to the machines as well as continue my cardio exercises.
 I’ve become the valve spokesperson at rehab.
 For me it has been all pros, no cons!

 The valves have given me more hope.
 I knew I had inner strength, but this gave me the opportunity to get better and do more again.
 I am looking forward to dancing again!